exonum/exonum-btc-anchoring/README.md

   This command generates configuration of the node and returns transaction identifier of the generated `funding_transaction`.

-  ***Note!** `bitcoind` node should a certain amount of Bitcoins, since the initial funding transaction will be created during the Exonum network generation.
+  ***Note!** `bitcoind` node should have a certain amount of Bitcoins, since the initial funding transaction will be created during the Exonum network generation.
   For the testnet you may use a [`faucet`][bitcoin:faucet] to get some coins.*

-* While others should use this transaction identifier.
+* While others should use this transaction identifier:

   ```bash
   btc_anchoring finalize sec/0.toml nodes/0.toml \